PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-13 19:03:14
+Last updated: 2024-04-13 19:03:47
-Random Quote: Every journey has a beginning.
-But change one step along the way, and you could end up at a very different destination. - The Watcher
+Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett